 Jim is the Chair of the Real Estate Department and he advises clients in the areas of real estate acquisitions and sales, project entitlement, and real estate financing transactions, as well as workouts and restructurings.
 Jim regularly drafts and negotiates purchase and sale agreements, complex ground leases, easements, licenses, and property exchange agreements.
-Jim has extensive experience representing public entities in connection with bond financings and the acquisition, disposition, development, and financing of commercial, industrial, and residential real estate and negotiating complex development agreements.
+Jim has extensive experience representing public agencies in connection with bond financings and the acquisition, disposition, development, and financing of commercial, industrial, and residential real estate and negotiating complex development agreements.
 Jim has represented both domestic and foreign banks and other financial institutions in all aspects of real estate and municipal finance.

 Work for Clients